Falkirk Wheel, Union Canal, Architect, Structure, Designer, Scotland: Photos

 Title: Falkirk Wheel & Visitor Centre

-Falkirk Wheel at the RIAS
+Falkirk Wheel Lighting

-Lighting PR Jul 2005 - all photos + text by SSUK, Scotland:
+Jul 2005 – all photos + text by SSUK, Scotland:

 Studio Due architectural fixtures and Robe moving lights and control were specified and installed by Glasgow-based SSUK in a new permanent lighting installation at the Falkirk Wheel.
 The fixtures and control were supplied by obe UK.